websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/alerts-and-announcements/user-guide/sending-alerts-and-announcements.md

 **Read:** Alerts/announcements that have expired, or that you’ve read.

-Click an alert/announcement’s Actions icon ([Actions icon](../../../images/icon-actions.png)) to edit or delete it.

 ## Creating Alerts and Announcements

 To use the Alerts widget or Announcements widget,